-No one seems to be drinking anymore!
-No one wants to go out anymore!
+No one seems to be drinking any more!
+No one wants to go out any more!
 Why are things changing?

 You may have heard observations or anecdotal evidence, but research does point to changing drinking habits in Ireland and around the world.

-Drinkaware reported that in 2023, per capita alcohol use in Ireland was 9.9 litres of pure alcohol per person over 15 years of age, a 2.9% decrease on 2022.
+Drinkaware reported that in 2023, per-capita alcohol use in Ireland was 9.9 litres of pure alcohol per person over 15 years of age – a 2.9% decrease on 2022.

 Sober curiosity is on the rise, and brands are moving with the times, but what is driving this trend, and how exactly are drinks companies pulling in their audience?

-What is Sober Curiosity?
+What Is Sober Curiosity?

-Sober curiosity is a term used for people who are more conscious of when, how much and why they drink alcohol.
+Sober curiosity is a term used for people who are more conscious of when, how much, and why they drink alcohol.

-It does not mean they are forgoing alcohol altogether, but they are cutting back and being more mindful of their drinking habits.
+It does not mean that they are forgoing alcohol altogether, but they are cutting back and being more mindful of their drinking habits.

-The reasons for dabbling in sober curiosity are as personal as they are numerous, but some motivators include saving money during a time of high living costs, taking care of mental and physical health, and a change in the way we socialise.
+The reasons for dabbling in sober curiosity are as personal as they are numerous, but some motivators include saving money during a time of high living costs, taking care of mental and physical health, and a change in the way that we socialise.

-An increase in sober curiosity as opposed to pure sobriety means that consumers may find themselves in bars or social situations where they want to enjoy the full atmosphere without drinking alcohol.
+An increase in sober curiosity – as opposed to pure sobriety – means that consumers may find themselves in bars or social situations where they want to enjoy the full atmosphere without drinking alcohol.

-This is where zero alcohol products come in, and they have been on the rise.
+This is where zero-alcohol products come in, and they have been on the rise.

 ‘Fill That Social Void’